GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 **Updates**

-- **June 23, 2021**: Based on feedback reported we've decided to adjust the timeline for private network requests initiated from non-secure contexts will be blocked in Chrome 93 instead of 92.
+- **June 23, 2021**: Based on the feedback, the timeline for blocking private network requests initiated from non-secure contexts has been changed.
+  Such requests will be blocked in Chrome 93 instead of 92.

 Last November, [we asked for feedback about the proposed web platform specification called CORS-RFC1918](https://web.dev/cors-rfc1918-feedback/) which